The Occupation of the American Mind

 The Occupation of the American Mind is a 2016 American documentary film directed by Loretta Alper and Jeremy Earp, and narrated by Roger Waters.
 The film seeks to show how the Israeli government and pro-Israel lobby groups use their influence in the American media to shape the views of the American people on its control of the West Bank and Gaza.
-According to Al Jazeera, the film explores the United States' steadfast support for Israel in the face of the latter's controversial actions, seeking to show how "information warfare" waged by Israel and its supporters managed perceptions about the Israeli–Palestinian conflict, and won over the hearts and minds of Americans for the last 50 years.
+According to Al Jazeera, the film explores the United States' steadfast support for Israel in the face of the latter's controversial actions, seeking to show how "information warfare" waged by Israel and its supporters managed perceptions about the Israeli–Palestinian conflict and won over the hearts and minds of Americans for the last 50 years.

-The film begins with clips of the Israeli invasion of Gaza in 2014, and features interviews with experts.
+The original film was released in December 2016, with a shorter abridged version being released in October 2023 following the October 7 attacks and the start of the Gaza war and genocide.
+People interviewed for the film include Yousef Munayyer, Rula Jebreal, Max Blumenthal, Mark Crispin Miller, Rashid Khalidi, Noam Chomsky, Phyllis Bennis, and Stephen Walt.